SamaAlsayed/Project/README.md

 Data Management: Local product information will be managed in a structured format (e.g., JSON) and loaded dynamically into the app.

 Deployment: The app will be deployed to a hosting service (e.g., GitHub Pages, Netlify) for public access.

+Project Plan

+Roles

+Project Manager: Oversees the project and ensures that it stays on track with the timeline and requirements.
+Frontend Developer: Responsible for developing the user interface using React and ensuring a seamless user experience.
+UI/UX Designer: Designs the app's interface, focusing on usability and visual appeal.

+Timeline

+Week 1-2: Project planning and requirements gathering.
+Week 3-4: Frontend development and UI/UX design.
+Week 5-6: Backend development and integration.
+Week 7: Testing and quality assurance.
+Week 8: Deployment and final adjustments.

+Requirements

+Frontend: React, HTML, CSS, JavaScript.
+Backend: Node.js, Express.js, MongoD.
+Tools: GitHub.

 Development Process